Onto-Med/gfo-light/docs/README.md

 Situations can take place (*locatedIn*) in objects.
 Situations can lead to (*leadsTo/resultsFrom*) or cause (*causes/causedBy*) further situations.

+> [!NOTE]
-⚠ In GFO-full, several further types of situations (e.g., object situations, presentic situations and situoids) are considered (see [Loebe, F. et al. (2022).
+> In GFO-full, several further types of situations (e.g., object situations, presentic situations and situoids) are considered (see [Loebe, F. et al. (2022).
 GFO: The General Formal Ontology.](https://doi.org/10.3233/AO-220264), [Burek, P. et al. (2024).
 Ontologically Founded Design Patterns for Situation Modeling.](https://doi.org/10.62036/ISD.2024.85)).
-GFO-light only distinguishes between static (states) and dynamic (processes) situations.
+> GFO-light only distinguishes between static (states) and dynamic (processes) situations.
-This makes it easier for domain experts to choose an appropriate GFO-light category for a specific use case, i.e., to use states for modelling static knowledge and processes for modelling dynamic knowledge.
+> This makes it easier for domain experts to choose an appropriate GFO-light category for a specific use case, i.e., to use states for modelling static knowledge and processes for modelling dynamic knowledge.

 ### Process